 Transit Policy 7.
 Complete and strengthen a well-connected high capacity transit network to serve as the backbone of the transportation system.
-Corridors should generally be spaced at least one half-3-113
+Prioritize transit speed and reliability to connect regional centers with the Central City, link regional centers with each other, and link regional centers to major town centers.

 High Capacity Transit (HCT) investments help the region concentrate development and growth in its centers and corridors.
-It serves as the backbone of the transportation network, connecting people to the central city, regional centers and major town centers with high-quality service (i.e., fast, frequent, safe and reliable).
+It is the backbone of the transportation network, connecting people to the central city, regional centers and major town centers with high-quality service (i.e., fast, frequent, safe and reliable).
 Linking these activity centers and station communities better connects people with essential jobs, services, commerce and other major destinations (e.g., colleges, hospitals, affordable housing).
-Generally, high capacity transit corridors should be about a half-mile to a mile apart to make more broad connections across the region where the bus or other types of transit make connections and provide complementary services to fill in the network.
+High capacity transit serves regional routes where the most people need to travel to get where they need to go, often with relatively long trip lengths, to provide a viable alternative to the automobile in terms of convenience and travel time.
+These corridors make more broad connections across the region where the bus or other types of transit make connections and provide complementary services to fill in the network.